clearent/ClearentIdtechIOSFramework/README.md

 ## Overview

-Clearent SDK UI is a wrapper over ClearentFrameworkSDK that provides payments capabilities using the IDTech iOS framework to read credit card data using VP3300.
+Clearent SDK UI is a wrapper over ClearentFrameworkSDK that provides payment capabilities using the IDTech iOS framework to read credit card data using VP3300.
 Its goal is to ease integration by providing complete UI that handle all important flows end-to-end.

  **Clearent SDK UI** wraps all major features of the ClearentFrameworkSDK and adds UI for all major flows:

-1. **Pairing Flow**, guides the user thru the pairing process steps, taking care of edge cases and possible errors.
+1. **Pairing Flow**, guides the user through the pairing process steps, taking care of edge cases and possible errors.

-2. **Transaction Flow**, guides the user thru the transaction flow, handling also device pairing if needed, takes care of edge cases and error handling.
+2. **Transaction Flow**, guides the user through the transaction flow, handling also device pairing if needed, takes care of edge cases and error handling.

-3. **Readers List & Reader Details**, this flow provides reader management capabilities, it displays the status of the current paired reader but also a list of recently used readers from where you can navigate to a settings screen of the reader.
+3. **Readers List & Reader Details**, this flow provides reader management capabilities, it displays the status of the current paired reader, but also a list of recently used readers from where you can navigate to a settings screen of the reader.

 **Clearent SDK UI - Options**

-1. **Tips**, when this feature is enabled the first step in the Transaction Flow will be the tips screen where the user/client is prompted with UI that will offer some options to choose a tip, This feature can be enabled or disabled from your merchant account.
+1. **Tips**, when this feature is enabled the first step in the Transaction Flow will be the tips screen where the user/client is prompted with UI that will offer some options to choose a tip.
+This feature can be enabled or disabled from your merchant account.

 2. **Signature**, when this feature is enabled as a last step in the Transaction Flow the SDK will display a screen  where the user/client can provide a signature.
 This signature will be uploaded to the Clearent backend.